afpineda/OpenSourceSimWheelESP32/doc/firmware/glossary_en.md

-## Glossary of terms and definitions
+# Glossary of terms and definitions

 - **Alternate mode** (or "ALT mode"): a function for certain buttons.
 When enabled, other input numbers will be reported as `input number + 64`.
 This duplicates the number of reported inputs in the _HID_ protocol.

-- **AT commands**: a text-based protocol developed by _Hayes_.
-See [An Introduction to AT Commands](https://www.twilio.com/docs/iot/supersim/introduction-at-commands) for further reference.

 - **Bite point**: a certain value of the _clutch_ where the simulated car begins to transfer torque from the engine to the wheels.